camnick/kloudformation/readme.md

   Creates an AWS EC2 Security Group.
 #### Spec Fields:
 ```
-  - ec2SecurityGroupName # AWS name for the security group.
+  - ec2SecurityGroupName # string- AWS name for the security group.
-  - vpcName # k8s name of the AWS VPC to place the security group in.
+  - vpcName # string- k8s name of the AWS VPC to place the security group in.
-  - description
+  - description # string-
   - tags
 ```
 #### Dependencies: